 Advertising

 Information about the types of higher education institutions that grant degrees in Advertising and the types of students that study this field.
-Michigan State University awards the most degrees in Advertising in the US, but Miami Ad School (428000) and Miami Ad School-San Francisco (440819) have the highest percentage of degrees awarded in Advertising.
+Michigan State University awards the most degrees in Advertising in the US, but Miami Ad School-New York and Miami Ad School-San Francisco (440819) have the highest percentage of degrees awarded in Advertising.

-The most common sector, by number of institutions, that offers Advertising programs are Private not-for-profit, 4-year or above institutions (54 total).
-The most common sector, by number of degrees awarded, is Public, 4-year or above (3,754 completions).
+The most common sector, by number of institutions, that offers Advertising programs are false institutions (N/A total).
+The most common sector, by number of degrees awarded, is Public, 4-year or above (3,409 completions).

 The following chart shows the share of universities that offer Advertising programs, by the total number of completions, colored and grouped by their sector.